I Love My Job But I Make More Money From My Sugar Daddy

 The crux of this arrangement is that I’m at an age where I have limited time to settle down and have children.
 I can’t afford to keep myself as a freelance journalist and I want to stay living in London.
 I could also be approaching a time where I’m no longer desirable to David.
 It might sound problematic but will he want to help me when I’m nearing 40?
 This crossroads in my life is slowly approaching.
 I know I need to get real, stop living in fantasy land and off someone else's money but it's complicated.
 I love this arrangement, I love money, I love my relationship with David and I don’t want it to end — but it’s unrealistic to expect it to go on forever.

 Whether I can see myself ending up with David is something I occasionally think about but in all honesty, I think we both know it wouldn’t work.
 He’s a grandfather and I’d eventually want children.
-He’s American and his primary residence is in the US.
+He’s American and his primary residence is across the pond.
 We have a 20-year age gap.
 Logistically, it doesn’t add up.

 AdvertisementADVERTISEMENT